 During deer season, which generally runs from October through December, there is a dramatic increase in the movement of the deer population.
 Many of these deer find their way onto highways and into suburban neighborhoods.
 As a result, more deer-vehicle collisions occur in this period than at any other time of year.

-According to the Insurance Institute for Highway Safety from 1975 to the mid-2000s, there was a general upward trend in deaths from collisions with animals.
+According to the Insurance Institute for Highway Safety, from 1975 to the mid-2000s, there was a general upward trend in deaths from collisions with animals.
 However, this trend has leveled off in the past few years.
-There were 202 deaths from collisions with animals in 2020 and these deaths occurred most often during July-September.
+There were 164 deaths from collisions with animals in 2021 occurring most often during October-December.